-Calendar Month

-Standard 12-month calendar

-Fixed Weeks 4-4-5

-A weekly calendar determined by four weeks in first month, four weeks in second month, and five weeks in third month.

-Fixed Weeks 4-5-4

-A weekly calendar determined by four weeks in first month, five weeks in second month, and four weeks in third month.

-Fixed Weeks 5-4-4

-A weekly calendar determined by five weeks in first month, five weeks in second month, and four weeks in third month.
+- Calendar Month: Standard 12-month calendar - Calendar Quarter: Used in cases where only quarterly data is collected (for example, Tax Cubes and some Planning Cubes). - Fixed Weeks 4-4-5: A weekly calendar determined by four weeks in first month, four weeks in second month, and five weeks in third month. - Fixed Weeks 4-5-4: A weekly calendar determined by four weeks in first month, five weeks in second month, and four weeks in third month. - Fixed Weeks 5-4-4: A weekly calendar determined by five weeks in first month, five weeks in second month, and four weeks in third month.

-Custom Start Dates

-Customize the start date of each month.
-Select the Time Periods tab, select each month and specify the start date.